 I’ve taken out the most commonly asked questions during the research I’ve carried out and here are your answers!

-Knowing that sewing is back to business a past few years, I believe you’ll find these answer useful in many ways!
+Knowing that sewing is back to business the past few years, I believe you’ll find these answers useful in many ways!

 Difference between serger and sewing machine